pb-buddy/ephemeral-actions/README.md

 ## Steps:

-1. Ensure you have an Organization on Github.
+- Ensure you have an Organization on Github.
+- Install Docker on your Raspberry Pi using [the convenience script](https://docs.docker.com/engine/install/debian/#install-using-the-convenience-script).
-2. Create a Personal Access Token with repo, workflow, admin:org privileges.
+- Create a Personal Access Token with `repo`, `workflow`, `admin:org` privileges.
-3. Clone the repo, add your Personal Access Token to a .env file with form ACCESS_TOKEN=YOUR_TOKEN_HERE
+- Clone the repo, add your Personal Access Token to a .env file with form ACCESS_TOKEN=YOUR_TOKEN_HERE
-4. Build the Docker image locally:
+- Build the Docker image locally:

 ```console
 $ docker build --tag runner-image .
 ```

-4. Add your ACCESS_TOKEN to the environment with:
+- Add your ACCESS_TOKEN to the environment with:

 ```console
 $ export $(cat .env | xargs)
 ```

-5. Run the actions-runner within the container with:
+- Run the actions-runner within the container with:

 ```console
 $ docker run \